Adam Met: Climate activism and policy

 In 2018, Met founded Planet Reimagined, a non-profit focused on renewable energy policies, sustainable music touring, and youth climate advocacy.
 During the development of the Inflation Reduction Act, Met worked with policymakers on reaching bipartisan clean energy policies.

 Met participated in the Social Good Summit in 2019, where he spoke about sustainability in the entertainment industry.
 He also collaborated with the United Nations Development Programme (UNDP) on sustainability projects.

 In 2023, Met became an adjunct professor at Columbia University, where he teaches courses on sustainability and climate policy.
 He has written articles on climate campaigning and human rights for outlets such as TIME and Rolling Stone.

-Met was included in the TIME100 "Climate list" and received the "Earth Award" at the TIME100 Next Gala for his environmental work in 2024.
+Met was included in the Time 100 "Climate list" and received the "Earth Award" at the TIME100 Next Gala for his environmental work in 2024.
 He was also recognized as a Changemaker by The New York Times in 2024 for his work in climate advocacy.

 Author career

 Amplify

-Amplify is a 2025 nonfiction book by Adam Met, bassist of the band AJR, co-written with award-winning journalist Heather Landy.
-Published on June 3, 2025, the book draws on Met’s firsthand experience growing AJR’s audience from playing in living rooms to selling out arenas, adapting those fan-building strategies to the realm of social movements.
+Amplify is a 2025 nonfiction book by Met, co-written with award-winning journalist Heather Landy.
+Published on June 3, 2025, the book draws on Met's firsthand experience growing AJR's audience from playing in living rooms to selling out arenas, adapting those fan-building strategies to the realm of social movements.

 Amplify Book Tour

-Following the book’s release in early June, Adam Met embarked on an eight‑city “Amplify Book Tour” comprising intimate events that blend literary discussion, musical performance, and practical activist strategy.
+Following the book's release in early June, Met embarked on an eight‑city "Amplify Book Tour", comprising intimate events that blend literary discussion, musical performance, and practical activist strategy.
 Tour stops included: